fable-compiler/fable-react/docs/server-side-rendering.md

 ```

-Here is the benchmark result in my linux laptop (Intel Core i7-3630QM, 8 core), rendering on dotnet core is about ~1.5x faster then on nodejs in a single thread.
+Here is the benchmark result on a linux laptop (Intel Core i7-3630QM, 8 core), rendering on dotnet core is about ~1.5x faster then on nodejs in a single thread.
 To take the advantage of multi-core systems, we also tested with multi-thread on dotnet core and cluster mode in nodejs, the dotnet core version is still faster then nodejs version, but not much.
 I guess it's because multi-process takes more advantages from multi cores then multi-threaded.
 What's more, multi-threaded dotnet has less memory footprint.

 ```sh